for a Shared Future

 All in all, participants agreed there was a rocky road ahead, as the era of great power competition and resurgent nationalism redefines international relations and doctrines of interventionism, conflict resolution and the meaning of democracy.

-A cause for optimism in US-UK-EU relations is the shared commitment to global priorities such as climate change, investment in technology and equitable economic recovery, signified by the slogan adopted by all three: Build Back Better.
+A cause for optimism in US-UK-EU relations is the shared commitment to global priorities such as thwarting Russian aggression, responding to Chinese competition, tackling climate change, investing in responsible technology and pushing for global economic recovery and multilateral reforms.